arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Registration

-Method construction has no registration side effects.
-To make a method available by name, register the constructed object explicitly:
+To make a method available by name, register it:

 ```python
 from mergekit.merge_methods import get, register, registered_methods